microsoft/live-share/CONTRIBUTING.md

 2. If so, 👍 (upvote) it.
 3. If not, be as specific as you can be with the problem or scenario you are trying to solve with the requested feature and let us know any painful workarounds you are having to do.

-As with issues, don't feel bad if we ask for more information while we try to understand your scenario.
+As with problem reports, don't feel bad if we ask for more information while we try to understand your scenario.

 ## Contributing to documentation